go to main contents

 • Tracking competency learning.

-• Provide a formative value, contributing to the development of transversal competence CT6.
-Identify learning outcomes and academic and professional guidance.
+• Provide a formative value, contributing to the development of transversal competence COT2.
+Evaluate their own learning process to improve academically and professionally.

 • Orientate in those aspects that are required during the academic life of the student.